NCERT Exemplar Class 12 Biology Solutions Chapter 3 Human Reproduction

 Answer:

-Corpus luteum is responsible for the secretion of progesterone, which is essential to maintain the endometrium and helps in the proper development of the foetus.
+The corpus luteum is responsible for the secretion of progesterone, which is essential to maintain the endometrium and helps in the proper development of the foetus.

-This is the reason for the long life of Corpus luteum when Fertilisation has occurred.
+This is the reason for the long life of the Corpus luteum when Fertilisation has occurred.
 However, when there is no fertilisation, it serves no purpose and thus remains active only for 10-12 days

 Question:4